jlangch/venice/doc/readme/exceptions.md

 ## Custom Exceptions

-Venice *Custom Types* are a perfect fit for custom exceptions.
+Venice *Custom Types* are a perfect match for custom exceptions.
 Throw an instance of a custom type as a :ValueException and define a `catch` clause with a predicate.